Catona: Events

 Catonateatro is important in the cultural landscape of Reggio Calabria, offering theatrical and musical events each year at "Arena Bianchi" on the "Catona promenade".

-The anniversary of the procession dedicated to Saint Francis of Paola is very important and it takes place on the second Sunday following Easter Sunday, as well the procession of the Sacred Hearts of Jesus and Mary in summer.
+The anniversary of the procession dedicated to Saint Francis of Paola is very important and it takes place on the second Sunday following Easter Sunday, as well as the procession of the Sacred Hearts of Jesus and Mary in summer.
 Also, in summer there is the Latin sailing festival of the strait, the corricatona and the Eggplant Festival in Salice.

 Tourism

 Catona beach, 1.5 km long, is among the sites of Community importance, that is places of considerable environmental interest in the EEC (Catona Beach IT9350183); formed by a white sand of medium garnet color and is pleasant for the swimmer.
 The sea is transparent, crystal clear, cold and normally calm (unless there is a Sirocco wind).
 The beach of Catona has one feature: just dig a hole in the sand to find fresh water, even on the coast.